sekka1/OpenCPU/anomaly/anomaly.md

 		..
 		..

-To save some time, let's download a sample .
-Each file in this archive is the entire script for one episode of Seinfeld.

-Download this [sample dataset](https://s3.amazonaws.com/sample_dataset.algorithms.io/outlier-sample), [configuration file](https://s3.amazonaws.com/sample_dataset.algorithms.io/outlier/cct.properties) and [purchase schema](https://s3.amazonaws.com/sample_dataset.algorithms.io/outlier/prod.json) and then [upload](https://www.mashape.com/algorithms-io/algorithms-io#endpoint-Upload) this to algorithms.io.
+Each row represent a purchase with an record id, the time of day it's made as minutes paste midnight, amount and category.
+You can get a copy of this [sample dataset](https://s3.amazonaws.com/sample_dataset.algorithms.io/anomaly-sample.csv), and then [upload](http://catalog.algorithms.io/dashboard) this to algorithms.io.

+You can also use curl calls for these uploading like this:

+	curl -i -H "authToken: YOUR_TOKEN" -H "friendly_name:anomaly-sample" -H "friendly_description:Sample data for anomaly detection" -H "version:1" -F theFile=@purchase-samples.csv http://v1.api.algorithms.io/dataset

 Once uploaded, you will see a response that looks like this.
-Note down the data set references from response messages.
+Note down the data set reference from response messages.

 	{
 		"api": {
     		"Authentication": "Success"
     	},
     	"data": <input>
 	}

-You can also use curl calls for these uploading like this:

-	curl -i -H "authToken: YOUR_TOKEN" -H "friendly_name:anomaly-sample" -H "friendly_description:Sample data for anomaly detection" -H "version:1" -F theFile=@purchase-samples.csv http://v1.api.algorithms.io/dataset

 #### <a id="Execution">Execution</a>
 Now you are ready to rock!
 Start the anomaly detection either by submitting [here](http://www.algorithms.io/dashboard/algodoc/id/52) or use a curl command like this